 Let's go

-The Wars of the Roses raged from 1455 to 1487.
-The fight was between two British Houses, not Britain and some outsider.
+The Wars of the Roses was the fight was between two British Houses, not Britain and some outsider.
 The crown passed between the Houses of York and Lancaster seven times before Henry VII, the Lancaster king, finally claimed it.

-To cement his power, he married House of York daughter Elizabeth (1486), thus forging the House of Tudor.
+To cement his power, he married House of York's daughter Elizabeth (1486), thus forging the House of Tudor.
 And then, he began reforming England's political and economic structures.

-Henry VII was a thrifty and prudent king, quite unlike his successor.
-Henry VIII loved his lavish lifestyle, and treated his court and courtesans well.
-He spent wildly, on all manner of grand schemes.
-He wanted castles and boats and weapons.
-He wanted to do as he pleased.
+Henry VII was a thrifty and prudent king, but Henry VIII loved his lavish lifestyle and treated his court and courtesans well.
+He spent wildly on all manner of grand schemes.
+He wanted castles and boats and weapons, and he wanted to do as he pleased.

 account_balance